A penalty-free quantum algorithm to find energy eigenstates: Proof-of-principle demonstrations

 \section{Proof-of-principle demonstrations}

 We now use the one-dimensional Ising model in a transverse field with periodic boundary condition as our working example.
 The associated Hamiltonian $H$ is given by

-with $Z_i, X_i$ are the Pauli matrices.
-Clearly, $H$ itself represents a many-body system, but it can split into two simple terms $h_1 = -J \sum_i Z_i Z_{i+1}, \quad h_2 = -B \sum_i X_i$, of which all the eigenstates and eigenvalues are explicitly known.
+$Z_i, X_i$ are the Pauli matrices, \rv{$J$ is the coupling strength between neighboring spins, and $B$ is the strength of the transverse magnetic field.} Clearly, $H$ itself represents a many-body system, but it can split into two simple terms $h_1 = -J \sum_i Z_i Z_{i+1}, \quad h_2 = -B \sum_i X_i$, of which all the eigenstates and eigenvalues are explicitly known.
 We choose this transverse Ising model for other two reasons.
 First, though this is a many-body system, it is analytically solvable so that it can serve as a benchmarking model.
 Second, if we add to this model another simple term such as $\sum_i X_i\otimes X_{i+1}$, then we will have the so-called XX-ZZ model as a 2-local Hamiltonian in the quantum-Merlin-Arthur (QMA) complexity class \cite{PhysRevA.78.012352}.
 Even for the XX-ZZ model, it can also split into three or more simple terms of which all the eigenstates and eigenvalues are also known -- hence our algorithm equally applies.